We are committed to safeguarding and promoting the welfare of children and expect all staff and volunteers to share this commitment.

 Keeping your child safe online – A checklist for parents and carers – view PDF

 Parents E-Safety and Online Issues – view PDF

-Very useful website pages to help the parent and child stay safe on the internet:
+Please look at the following website to help the parent and child stay safe on the internet:

 Click her for dates for your diary